vonovak/react-native-add-calendar-event/README.md

 };

 AddCalendarEvent.presentEventCreatingDialog(eventConfig)
+  .then(
+    (eventInfo: {
+      calendarItemIdentifier: string,
+      eventIdentifier: string,
-  .then((eventInfo: { calendarItemIdentifier: string, eventIdentifier: string }) => {
+    }) => {
       // handle success - receives an object with `calendarItemIdentifier` and `eventIdentifier` keys, both of type string.
       // These are two different identifiers on iOS.
       // On Android, where they are both equal and represent the event id, also strings.
       // when { action: 'CANCELED' } is returned, the dialog was dismissed console.warn(JSON.stringify(eventInfo));
-  })
+    }
+  )
   .catch((error: string) => {
     // handle error such as when user rejected permissions console.warn(error);